Robocup-simplus/simplus_vrep/README.md

 ### Game Manager Features
 The Game Manager has been developed to
-- Control the game state such as Stop, Start
+- Control the game state such as Start, Pause, & Stop,
-- Calculate the scores based on the fexible defined by TC/OCs.
+- Calculate the scores based on the fexible rules defined by TC/OCs, (One of the most difficult parts of the TC/OC jobs in Virtual Rescue is fairly calculating the score as it is a simulated environment, so it is necessary to have the automated scoring system)
+- Show scoreboard.

+### Robot Controlling
+Simplus V-Rep supports lots of programming languages (e.g. Scratch, Python, GO, C, C++, Obejctive C, JAVA, Node.js, ... etc) which makes it available for any age, & any paroblem!

 ## System Requirements